 - unit is used if separate PKIs are deployed within an organisation

 - organisation.gov.uk is your public registered domain name

-Existing certificates that do not conform to this standard may be supported as long as there is a unique pattern that is not matched by any other organisation’s certificates.
+Existing certificates that don’t conform to this standard may be supported as long as there is a unique pattern that isn’t matched by any other organisation’s certificates.